-The Red Bull Area has grown in stature along with its main tenant, RB Leipzig, to become one of Germany's top football grounds.
-The stadium is built within the old Zentralstadion and marries history with future ambition.
+The Red Bull Arena has grown in stature along with its main tenant, RB Leipzig, to become one of Germany's top football grounds.
+The stadium is built within the old Zentralstadion and marries history with future ambition. bundesliga.com takes a closer look at where Tottenham Hotspur will be playing in March...

 While the current Red Bull Arena was opened in 2004, the site has history that stretches back far into the past.
 As early as 1867, there were sports facilities on the same spot as the current stadium.
 The first half of the 20th century saw plans to create a massive stadium, with world events standing in the way of making the arena a reality.